xbeat/Machine-Learning/README.md

 The Power of the `continue` Statement

 The `continue` statement is a powerful tool in Python loops that allows you to skip the rest of the current iteration and move to the next one.
 It provides fine-grained control over loop execution, enabling you to bypass certain conditions or elements without breaking the entire loop.

+## Comparing Dense, Sparse, and Mixture of Experts for LLMs

+Introduction to Dense, Sparse, and Mixture of Experts

+Dense, sparse, and mixture of experts are different architectures used in Large Language Models (LLMs).
+Each has its own strengths and use cases.
+This presentation will explore these architectures, their differences, and when to use each one.

 ## Recurrent Neural Network Regularization in Python